-- Can an Employee Reject an Employment Offer After Accepting?
+Can an Employer Legally Withdraw or Reject an Employment Offer in Australia?

 You’ve put time and energy into recruiting the right talent, or maybe you’re a jobseeker with a promising employment offer in hand.
 But what happens if an employment offer is suddenly withdrawn?
 Or what if, as an employer, you realise you need to reject an employment offer you’ve already sent out?